 I Am Auckland - the Children and Young People's Strategic Action Plan

-I Am Auckland - the Children and Young People's Strategic Action Plan (PDF 5.6MB) sets out council's commitments to children and young people.
+I Am Auckland - the Children and Young People's Strategic Action Plan sets out council's commitments to children and young people.

 - old age.

-The tool takes developers through a Universal Design approach to development.
+The Universal Design Tool website takes developers through a universal design approach to development.
 It provides practical design solutions illustrated with diagrams, real life examples and checklists.

 Auckland Council’s strategies, policies and plans have acted as an important input in the development of the Auckland Plan 2050.
 With the adoption of the plan, the council will assess these documents to ensure they remain fit for purpose.